wifinigel/wiperf/docs/README_WLANPi_Config.md

 If you are remote from your WLAN Pi you may not be able to flip it in to Wiperf mode using the front panel buttons.
 However, it is possible to flip it in to Wiperf mode using the CLI (via an SSH session).

-To flip in to Wipef mode using the CLI, SSH to your WLAN Pi and execute the following on the CLI (**CAVEAT:** make sure you have correctly configured the /home/wlanpi/wiperf/conf/etc/wpa_suplicant/wpa_supplicant.conf file before do this...otherwise you may lose comms with the WLAN Pi after it reboots if you rely on the WLAN connection for access):
+To flip in to Wiperf mode using the CLI, SSH to your WLAN Pi and execute the following on the CLI (**CAVEAT:** make sure you have correctly configured the /home/wlanpi/wiperf/conf/etc/wpa_suplicant/wpa_supplicant.conf file before do this...otherwise you may lose comms with the WLAN Pi after it reboots if you rely on the WLAN connection for access):

 ```
  # performed as the wlanpi user